spectrocloud/librarium/docs/docs-content/enterprise-version/install-palette/install-on-vmware/vmware-system-requirements.md

 :::info

-The permissions listed in this page are also needed for deploying a Private Cloud Gateway (PCG) and workload cluster in vSphere through VerteX.
+The permissions listed in this page are also needed for deploying a Private Cloud Gateway (PCG) and workload cluster in vSphere through Palette.
 :::

 ## Create Required Roles

-VerteX requires two custom roles to be created in vSphere before the installation.
+Palette requires two custom roles to be created in vSphere before the installation.
 Refer to the [Create a Custom Role](https://docs.vmware.com/en/VMware-vSphere/8.0/vsphere-security/GUID-18071E9A-EED1-4968-8D51-E0B4F526FDA3.html?hWord=N4IghgNiBcIE4HsIFMDOIC+Q) guide if you need help creating a custom role in vSphere.
 The required custom roles are:

 * A root-level role with access to higher-level vSphere objects.
 This role is referred to as the *spectro root role*.
 Check out the [Root-Level Role Privileges](#root-level-role-privileges) table for the list of privileges required for the root-level role.

 * A role with the required privileges for deploying VMs.
 This role is referred to as the *Spectro role*.
 Review the [Spectro Role Privileges](#spectro-role-privileges) table for the list of privileges required for the Spectro role.

-The user account you use to deploy VerteX must have access to both roles.
-Each vSphere object required by VerteX must have a [Permission](https://docs.vmware.com/en/VMware-vSphere/6.5/com.vmware.vsphere.security.doc/GUID-4B47F690-72E7-4861-A299-9195B9C52E71.html) entry for the respective Spectro role.
+The user account you use to deploy Palette must have access to both roles.
+Each vSphere object required by Palette must have a [Permission](https://docs.vmware.com/en/VMware-vSphere/6.5/com.vmware.vsphere.security.doc/GUID-4B47F690-72E7-4861-A299-9195B9C52E71.html) entry for the respective Spectro role.
 The following tables list the privileges required for the each custom role.